plone/training/eggs1.rst

 .. only:: not presentation

     If this is your first egg, this is a very special moment.
 We are going to create the egg with a script that generates a lot of necessary files.
 They all are necessary, but sometimes in a subtle way.
 It takes a while to understand their full meaning.
-Only last year I learnt and understood why I should have a ``manifest.in`` file.
+Only last year I learned and understood why I should have a ``manifest.in`` file.
 You can get along without one, but trust me, you get along better with a proper manifest file.

 .. _eggs1-inspect-label: